How we research & rate

 Flight time = great-circle distance ÷ the category’s planning cruise speed, plus a fixed ~24-minute taxi/climb/descent allowance.
 It varies with winds, payload and routing.

-Price range, per nonstop-capable category: billed hours × the category’s low and high published hourly rates, where billed hours = max(block time, 2.0) — the standard 2-hour daily minimum — rounded to the nearest $500.
-The headline range spans the lowest low to the highest high across all categories that fly the leg nonstop.
+If live pricing is ever unavailable, we fall back to a transparent formula so the tool never breaks: per nonstop-capable category, billed hours × the category’s low and high published hourly rates, where billed hours = max(block time, 2.0) (the standard 2-hour daily minimum), rounded to the nearest $500.
+Those published ranges:

 | Category | Planning cruise | Nonstop range | Hourly-rate range |